robenkleene/design-references/blender/blender.md

 ## Numeric Keypad

 - With `Emulate Numpad` on, the regular number keys work like the numeric keypad.

-## Operations

-- `⇧␣`: Operation menu

-### Switching Operations

-When the mode menu is visible, use these shortcuts to change modes.

-- `␣`: Cursor

-The following can also just be hit directly to immediately start doing the corresponding action:

-- `g`: Move ("grab")
-- `r`: Rotate
-- `s`: Scale
-- `b`: Select

-#### Tips

-- Once one of the above actions is attached, tapping the corresponding axis letter, e.g., `z`, `x`, or `y` will lock the movement into that axis.
-- To transform by a factor, hit the transform key then a number, e.g., `s10↩` will scale up `10x`
-- `↩` accepts the operation
-- Right-click or `ESC` cancels any of the above actions.

-### Middle Mouse Button

-A middle mouse button tap can be used to lock the manipulation into a particular action.
-The sequence looks like:

-1. Tap a manipulation shortcut, e.g., `g` to move
-2. Move the mouse slightly in the correct axis
-3. Hold `⌥` and tap to lock it into that axis

-With "Edit" > "Preferences" > "Input" > "Emulate 3 Button Mouse" enabled, hold `⌥` to emulate a three button mouse.

 ## 3D Cursor